Authentication management

-An access token represents authentication.
-This string value represents your access and authorization level for making the API request.
-For security reasons, each access token has a limited lifespan and is no longer valid after it expires.
-A new access token must then be generated.
-Access tokens can be generated as needed and as frequently as before each request, although the best practice is to use one until it is no longer valid.
+For security reasons, each access token has a limited lifespan, and is invalid after expiry.
+You can generate access tokens as needed, and as frequently as before each request, but it is best practice to use an existing access token until it is no longer valid.

-The authentication value only has to be encoded once and can be reused afterward.
-It is a secured value and can be shared among users.
-It can even be included in an app as an enum value for convenient reuse in API requests.
+You only need to encode your authorization value once.
+It is a secured value that you can share among users.
+You can even include it in an app as an enumerated value (enum) for convenient reuse in API requests.

-If you're using an existing or company account, you can get these values from your system administrator or development management.
-Your API keys can look different but will typically look like this:
+If you are using an existing account, you can get these values from your system administrator or development management.
+Your API keys will typically look like this:

 Client ID: db7fdea5-013b-41fe-8960-4chf11196673